-In addition, Council has consulted with the Dinner Plain Advisory Committee and outlined its intention to give public notice to declare the Special Rate Dinner Plain Services.
+In addition, Council has consulted with the Dinner Plain Advisory Committee and outlined its intention to give public notice to declare the special rate for the purpose of the Dinner Plain Village Services.

 Public notice of intention to declare a special rate is a requirement of the Local Government Act 1989.